sodadata/docs/soda/legacy.md

 - /release-notes/soda-sql.md
 ---

-# Legacy Soda SQL and Soda Spark
+# Deprecated: Soda SQL and Soda Spark

 The very first Soda OSS tools, Soda SQL and Soda Spark, served their community well since 2021.
-They have been deprecated.
+They have been deprecated. <a href="https://www.soda.io/resources/introducing-soda-core-the-new-way-for-data-reliability" target="_blank">Read more</a> about the decision to deprecate and move forward with Soda Core.

 * **Soda SQL** was the original command-line tool that Soda created to test for data quality.
 It has been replaced by [Soda Core]({% link soda-core/overview-main.md %}).